makersacademy/takeaway-challenge/README.md

 ## THIRD USER STORY
 - in the order class, using the map method, calculated the total price by adding the price from each hash in the selection array
 - implementing the checkout_price method in takeaway class to call the method from the order class

+## FOURTH USER STORY
+- when the order is placed, a text message will be sent to the user